dnsimple/dnsimple-support/content/articles/integrated-dns-providers.md

     ![Add or remove Integrated Zones](/files/account-integrated-provider-add-remove-zones.png)

-1. Click ‘Apply changes’ to save the new selection.
+1. Click 'Apply changes' to save the new selection.

 ## Adding a zone to an Integrated DNS Provider {#adding-a-zone-to-an-integrated-dns-provider}